seanpmaxwell/overnight/README.md

 <br>

 `super.addControllers()` must be called to enable all of the routes in your controller.
 Make sure to call it after setting up your middleware.
-If no arguments are passed, it will look for a controllers/ directory at the same path of your server file and try to import everything which is exported in controllers/index.ts.
-If you keep your controllers in a folder in a directory named something other than "controllers", you can pass in a string and overnight will look for the controllers in that directory instead.
-Now there's a chance you might want import all your controllers manually and do something to them (i.e. attach a db connection object) before adding them to express.
-In this case you can pass `super.addControllers()` a single controller instance or an array of controller instances.
+You can pass `super.addControllers()` a single controller instance or an array of controller instances.
 <br>

 ```typescript